vippsas/vipps-developers/terminology.md

   This is one of the API keys that is retrieved by logging in on [portal.vipps.no](https://portal.vipps.no).

-* Deeplink - The Vipps "deeplink" opens the payment page in Vipps where the user accepts a payment.
-This is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.
+* Deeplink - The "deeplink" opens the payment page in the app, where the user accepts a payment.
+This is an integrated part of the payment process, and the link should never be sent in an SMS or email.

 * Direct capture - **Direct capture** causes all payment reservations to be instantly captured.